jacklul/asuswrt-scripts/README.md

 - [Pushbullet](https://www.pushbullet.com)
 - Custom script

+> [!WARNING]
+> On some devices, the firmware update check task will not update NVRAM values correctly, making this script fail to work.

 > [!TIP]
 > You can test the notifications by running `./update-notify.sh test` (if it works from the cron) and `./update-notify.sh test now` (if it actually sends) commands.